 Editor’s Note: The “Golden Rule” in IT troubleshooting is to reboot the device.
 You can try to reboot the IP camera to see if the WiFi not working issue is solved.

-The biggest disadvantage of wireless security IP cameras is the increased risk of signal loss or interference.
+The biggest disadvantage of wireless security IP cameras is the increased risk of signal loss or connection failure.
 Still, you can try the solutions above to solve the wireless issues.
-And once it’s done, you can enjoy the full features of the WiFi IP cameras.
+And if you prefer an IP camera working without WiFi, try Reolink Go.